 The main ticket office and entrance, right next to which is the new Celta Vigo Museum, is located at the Grada Gol Stand.
 This is where the most passionate of home fans are usually located, right behind one of the goals.

 Opposite that is the only one-tier stand left.
-The Marcador Stand is designated for away fans and only since 2021 it finally has a roof to shelter the supporters from blazing sun or heavy rain.
+The Marcador Stand is designated for away fans and has only since 2021 finally had a roof to shelter the supporters from blazing sun or heavy rain.

 Full capacity: 31,800